Route 2 - Develop Documents - Exclusion, Selection and Award Criteria - ESPD (Scotland)

 - (where applicable) fulfil the objective rules and criteria for reduction of candidates.

-The introduction of the ESPD is intended, by the European Commission, to reduce the administrative burden on bidders and remove some of the barriers to participation in public procurement, especially for small to medium-sized enterprises (SMEs).
+The ESPD is intended, by the European Commission, to reduce the administrative burden on bidders and remove some of the barriers to participation in public procurement, especially for small to medium-sized enterprises (SMEs).

 There are circumstances in which a bidder must be excluded from the procurement process, and there are other circumstances in which a bidder(s) may be excluded from the procurement process if you have selected such ground(s) as possible exclusion ground(s) for your procurement process and you consider that exclusion(s) is appropriate in that particular case.
 These are referred to as mandatory and discretionary exclusion grounds respectively, and can be found in Part III of ESPD (Scotland) and, if chosen for your procurement process, will apply to all bidders.